Junior Ranger

 • Learn about rockfalls, moonbows, bighorn sheep, snowplants and more through our Yosemite Nature Notes video series.

-• From the history of the Tioga Road to Chinese history in Yosemite, to saving Yosemite's frogs, you can learn a lot of things from our Yosemite Presents video series.
+• From the history of the Tioga Road to Chinese history in Yosemite, to saving Yosemite's frogs and falcons, you can learn a lot of things from our large selection of park videos.

 • Did you know Yosemite is a World Heritage Site?
 Learn more with the online World Heritage Junior Ranger program with its mascot Wally, the Wild Heritage Wolf.